-Eliza Edens is a Brooklyn-based songwriter who studies love, grief, and geologic time through guitar-based music.
-After years of making lush, fingerpicked guitar music, the singer has reemerged with their first single in 3 years “Leash.”
+Newly molded by the black hole of grief, the singer recently reemerged with their first single in 3 years, “Leash.”
 With a fresh palette of bouncy electric bass, watery keys, and off-kilter guitars, Edens encourages the listener to give in to their vices yet keep them in check.
-The track marks a shift in style for Edens and serves as a hint of what’s to come.
-“Leash” is let free on March 31.
+The track marks a shift in style for them and serves as a hint of what’s to come.
+Edens is currently putting finishing touches on a new record.

 “The Berkshires-born artist, now based in Brooklyn by way of Colorado, is no stranger to transition, examining love, death and nature in turns… The indie-folk artist’s sophomore release finds [them] intensifying the questions of their debut with a sharpened, vulnerable edge.”